alexmercerind/safe_local_storage/README.md

 The [`package:isar`](https://pub.dev/packages/isar) is quite good & seems well built, but I don't need Rust (or additional shared libraries) for something as simple as storing non-relational data.
 Dart is a natively compiled language & quite fast for the purpose.

-There are other packages which can be used to store data on local storage, but they don't provide other things I want:
+There are other packages which can be used to store data on local storage, but they don't provide other things [Harmonoid](https://github.com/harmonoid/harmonoid) wanted:

-- I need control over the location where my app stores it's data or cache.
+- Control over the location where app stores it's data or cache.
-  Android offers safe [`SharedPreferences`](https://developer.android.com/reference/android/content/SharedPreferences), there's no concept of file location etc. & fine.
-It's used by used by [`package:shared_preferences`](https://pub.dev/packages/shared_preferences) internally, but Windows & Linux implementation is just unusable.
-- I want my app's cache to never get corrupt.
+- Strong protection to cache corruption due to process-kill, closing app or power failure etc.
+- No query support etc. Just read/write data & do it safely.
+- Being as less platform-specific as possible.

+Harmonoid's issues fixed by [`package:safe_local_storage`](https://github.com/harmonoid/safe_local_storage):

 - [Harmonoid](https://github.com/harmonoid/harmonoid) caches user's huge large music library & other important configuration/settings.
 - Cache needs to remain on disk persistently after first-time indexing.
 - It needs to be updated after any new music files are added/deleted (which is quite often).
-  - Ensuring that the cache remains in readable state is quite important.
+- Ensuring that the cache remains in readable (un-corrupt) state is quite important.
-- I don't want query support etc. In my source-code, most operations are performed in-memory.
-Just read/write data & do it safely.
-- I want to be as less platform-specific as possible.
+- User ability to manually edit the configuration files using a simple text-editor outside app.

+## Performance

+There are no query operations etc. It's just for saving persistent app data.
+Few things to keep in mind:

+- Upon every `write` operation on a `SafeLocalStorage` instance, the data in it is updated & saved on disk atomically & permanently.
+- A history of past 10 transactions in maintained to support roll-back.
+Upon any failure / corruption, this will be used to restore old state.
+- The chunk of data (passed as argument to `write` method) is serialized on another `Isolate`.
+- The deletion of redundant transaction history is done asynchronously in background on another `Isolate`.
+- Due to additional operations involved in maintaining `write` history records, ensuring mutual exclusion & atomicity, there _can_ be some delay introduced compared to just writing into a [`File`](https://api.dart.dev/stable/2.18.1/dart-io/File-class.html).
+But, this trade-off is certainly better than having corrupted app-data.

 ## License